lgh06/directus-wiki/🚧-WIP-Testing-the-API.md

 ## Testing schema
 Tests Location: `/api/src/tests/`

+Tests Naming convention: `file-name.test.ts` where file-name is the name of the file being tested.

 Mock Location: According to Jest documentation mocks must go in a folder called __mocks__ in the same directory as the file you _want to mock_, not the test file.

 ## Mocking the Database and Knex